top of page

 Diversity

 At Inspire, we believe in diversity and inclusion.
 We welcome children from diverse linguistic, cultural, and ethnic backgrounds, as well as children in general education and special education programs.
-Contact us if your child has a disability for accommodations we may be able to provide in our Berkeley nature camps and Oakland nature camps.
-Our camps are not specifically designed as special needs camps but are open to all, and Camp Counselors are experienced in creating a safe and respectful environment for diverse children to learn and enjoy!
+Contact us if your child has a disability for accommodations we may be able to provide in our Berkeley nature camps, Oakland nature camps, and Cupertino nature camps.
+Our camps are not specifically designed as special needs camps but are open to all children who meet camp prerequisites.
+Camp Counselors are experienced in creating a safe and respectful environment for diverse children to learn and enjoy!

 ~*~